Blockstream/satellite/doc/sdr.md

 ## Next Steps

 At this point, if your antenna is already correctly pointed, you should be able to start receiving data on Bitcoin Satellite.
-Please follow the instructions for [Bitcoin Satellite configuration](bitcoin.md).
+Please follow the [Bitcoin Satellite configuration instructions](bitcoin.md).
 If your antenna is not aligned yet, refer to the [antenna alignment guide](antenna-pointing.md).

 ## Further Information